 Attack that draft until it gets done.
 You’ll be over the moon when it is!

 The more familiar you are with the content, the more likely you will be to read faster and miss grammatical errors.
-Make sure to have someone else read it over carefully.
+Don’t skim over this step.

 It also helps to get a friend or partner to go over the sales page again to look for errors.